meghanlacoste/Culinating/README.md

         for (int i = 0; i < totalPhil; i++){

-            // Use the prime value and maximum number of data items to determine the next index
-           // primeIndex = (PRIMEVALUE * i) % (totalPhil-1);
             System.out.println("********  " + int_arr_phil[primeIndex][0] );

             // special case that checks if it is the first value in the array (in which case it will